-Teach more than 2300 children graduates in our targeted communities, teach more than 900 pupils how to swim, Give capacity training to more than 300 young adults (Workshops – Capacity training (critical thinking abilities and problem-solving) Language Training University Fees Support and Guidance On the job training (Apprenticeships) Ocean Activities Internships in alternative livelihoods (e.g. fish farming) and SCUBA)
+Teach more than 2300 children graduates in targeted communities, teach more than 900 pupils how to swim, give capacity training to more than 300 young adults (through Workshops on critical thinking abilities and problem-solving, Language Training University Fees Support, Apprenticeships and Ocean Activities Internships in alternative livelihoods (e.g. fish farming) and SCUBA).

-Meliti and Isabel, at only 10 and 12 years old, two young Balinese girls, have created one of the largest youth groups in their country against plastic pollution.
+When they were just 12 and 10 years old, Meliti and Isabel Wijsen, two young Balinese girls, have created one of the largest youth groups in their country against plastic pollution.
 Together with other members of the movement and after 6 years of campaigning, they managed to obtain a ban on single-use plastic bags in Bali.
-Let’s let youth make the change!
-It has become one of the country’s leading and largest youth groups against plastic pollution.
 They focus on education and raising general awareness as well as collaborating with other likeminded people.
 They continue their work today by empowering more young people, business leaders and the government to ensure the implementation of the regulation happens.

 Discover meaningful projects